bitcoinfo/bitcoinfo.github.io/_posts/layer1/2019-12-29-bitcoin-core.md

 * [Who Controls Bitcoin Core?](https://blog.lopp.net/who-controls-bitcoin-core-/)
 * [The Bitcoin Game #51: Jonas Schnelli, The Bitcoin Core Project Explained](https://www.youtube.com/watch?v=5VVIybc8APk&feature=youtu.be)
   >The Bitcoin Game is an audio podcast available at The Bitcoin Game.com.
-Episode 51 is an edited talk by Bitcoin Core developer Jonas Schnelli, given on October 17, 2017, at the Los Angeles Bitcoin Meetup Group.
+Episode 51 is an  talk by Bitcoin Core developer Jonas Schnelli, given on October 17, 2017, at the Los Angeles Bitcoin Meetup Group.
 Photo courtesy Brooke @BitcoinMom.
 * [Bitcoin Optech Newsletter #13](https://bitcoinops.org/en/newsletters/2018/09/18/)
   >This week’s newsletter includes action items related to the security release of Bitcoin Core 0.16.3 and Bitcoin Core 0.17RC4, the newly-proposed BIP322, and Optech’s upcoming Paris workshop; a link to the C-Lightning 0.6.1 release, more information about BIP322, and some ...
 * [Francis Pouliot ⚡️ (@francispouliot_)](https://twitter.com/francispouliot_/status/1027729881541632000)